With Mexico's 'Chapo' back behind bars, Zambada the last capo standing

 Zambada was born in a village nestled among low mountains called El Alamo, on the outskirts of Culiacan.
 Until recently he was known to arrive there to hand out money and children‘s’ gifts at Christmas, in the style of old drug lords.

-In a rare interview to Mexican news magazine Proceso in 2010, Zambada said he had come close to arrest on four occasions, crawling through ditches to flee soldiers.
+In a rare interview to Mexican news magazine Proceso in 2010, Zambada said he had come close to arrest on four occasions, crawling through river beds to flee soldiers.

 On the whole, he said, he was more careful than his friend Guzman.
 He is also more afraid of serving time, saying that he’d rather die.

+Gerardo Amarillas, police chief in the city where Guzman was captured, said a desire to be flashy and famous led to the demise of many drug lords.

+“It kills them, in the sense that their lifestyle carries risks,” Amarillas told Reuters.

-Zambada’s faction of the Sinaloa cartel is a family business with sons occupying top trafficking positions and his daughters owning businesses.
+Zambada’s faction of the Sinaloa cartel is a family business with sons occupying top trafficking positions and his daughters owning businesses, according to U.S. court documents and government statements.

-In 2013, Mexican authorities froze two of the dairy’s bank accounts.
-Two people currently working there said the Santa Monica brand had now been sold to another Culiacan based company called Nuthree.
-Neither Nuthree or the dairy could be reached for official comment.
+In 2013, Mexico’s authorities froze two of the dairy’s bank accounts.
+Two people currently working for Santa Monica said it now belonged to a Culiacan-based company called Nuthree.
+Neither Nuthree nor the dairy could be reached for official comment.

 Several of Zambada’s relatives are in prison, including three of his sons.
 Others have died violently.